swanframe/financial-insight-generator/README.md

 ### Embeddings

-Embeddings configuration is shared by the vector store and any future RAG-style components:
+Embeddings configuration is shared by the vector store and the RAG layer:

 ```yaml
 embeddings: